nathanael-fijalkow/games_book/1_Introduction/simple.md

 ````

 To be specific, the definition above is for $2$-player zero sum turn based perfect information games.
-As a convention we use the condition to qualify games, so for instance `parity games' are games equipped with a parity condition.
+As a convention we use the condition to qualify games, so for instance parity games are games equipped with a parity condition.
-This extends to graphs: we speak of a `graph with condition $W$' for a graph equipped with a condition $W$,
+This extends to graphs: we speak of a graph with condition $W$ for a graph equipped with a condition $W$,
-and for instance a `mean payoff graph' if $W$ is a mean payoff condition.
+and for instance a mean payoff graph if $W$ is a mean payoff condition.

 We often introduce notations implicitly: for instance when we introduce a qualitative game $\mathcal{G}$ without specifying the arena and the condition, it is understood that the arena is $\mathcal{A}$ and the condition $W$.